-Environmental Review Initial Study Page 10 Significant Or Potentially Significant Impact Less than Significant with Miligation Incorporation Less than Stgnificant Impact of No Impact No: Applicable area 2.
-Have an adverse effect on a sensitive biotic community (riparian corridor), wetland, native grassland, special forests, inter-tidal zone, etc.)?
+Environmental Review Initial Study Page 10 Significan Or Potentially Significant Impact Less than Significan with Miligation Incorporation Less than Significant Impact of No Impact Not Applicable area 2.
+Have an adverse effect on a sensitive biotic community (riparian corridor), wetland, native grassland, special forests. inter-tidal zone, etc.)?
 X

 A botanical report was prepared for this project by Biotic Resources Group, dated September 28, 2005 (Attachment 11) with Addenda dated July 27, 2006 (Attachment 12) and February 23, 2007 (Attachment 13).
-This report has been reviewed and accepted by the Environmental Planning section of the Planning Department.
+This report has been reviewed and accepted by the Environmental Planning section of the Planning Deparlment.

-The report states that the proposed project has the potential to affect native Coastal Prairie grassland, native bunchgrass, small wet meadow areas as well as native oak trees.
+The report states ?hat!he proposed projec! has the potential to affect native Coastal Prairie grassland, native bunchgrass, small wet meadow areas as well as native oak trees.

-A. The California Department of Fish and Game considers coastal prairie to be rare and warranting protection.
+A. The California Deparlment of Fish and Game considers coastal prairie to be rare and warranting protection.
 The County of Santa Cruz also considers coastal prairie as sensitive habitat.
 Some coastal prairie will be impacted by the project, the amount and location of which is determined by the alignment of the driveway.
 This alignment has been designed to minimize the impacts to prairie by utilizing the alignment of an existing 8' wide path for the proposed driveway as well as siting the proposed structures outside of the areas designated as prairie.
 The proposed project with this driveway alignment is projected to permanently affect 15,345 sf (.35 acres) of prairie habitat, 4,885 sf (.11 acres) of mixed grassland, and 5,950 sf (.14 acres) of mixed non-native / native grassland.
-In addition, 11,968 sf (.28 acres) of prairie habitat and 6.311 sf (.15 acres) of mixed grassland and mixed non-native / native grassland will be temporarily affected by site work.
+In addition, 11,968 sf (.28 acres) of prairie habitat and 6,311 sf (.15 acres) of mixed grassland and mixed non-native / native grassland will be temporarily affected by site work.

 There are two alternate driveways alignments that were analyzed for project impacts.
 There is a 1' "non-access strip" at Kamian Street at the entrance to the site.
-The project proposes Io switch this "non-access" strip to the Jennifer Drive entrance to the site.
+The project proposes to switch this "non-access" strip to the Jennifer Drive entrance to the site.
 If the switching of the non-access strip is not approved, the entrance to the property will be from Jennifer Drive (see Attachment 5, sheet C-3), and there will be an additional 5,400 sf (.12 acres) of permanent impacts for a total of approximately 31,580 sf (.72 acres), and 2,200 sf (.05 acres) of temporary impacts for a total of 20,479 sf (.47 acres).
-Mitigations to ensure impacts are minimized include installation of temporary fencing along the construction limits prior to construction to contain disturbance; prohibiting storage of construction materials, equipment and parking outside of the designated work area; revegetation of areas disturbed during construction with native plant species compatible with the prairie habitat; implementation of a prairie management plan to manage and enhance prairie habitat at a 4:1 ratio; installation of prairie
+Mitigations to ensure impacts are minimized include installation of temporary fencing along the construction limits prior to construction to contain disturbance; prohibiting storage of construction materials, equipment and parking outside of the designated work area; revegetation of areas disturbed during construction with native plant species compatible with the prairie habitat; implementation of a prairie management plan to manage and enhance prairie habitat at a 4:1 ratio; installation of plastic mesh fencing along the construction limits of the drainage line and salvaging of prairie sod blocks at the drainage excavation which can be used to restore the area as these species will readily re-root.
+Based upon the relatively small disturbance of coastal prairie in comparison to the amount of the coastal prairie onsite, and the opportunity for onsite enhancement of the existing grasslands at a 4:1 ratio, the impact is less than significant.